What Is Hepatitis?

 What Is Hepatitis B (HBV)?

-Hepatitis B is a contagious liver disease that results from infection due to the Hep B virus.
+Hepatitis B is a contagious liver disease.
 It can range in severity.
 Some people only experience a mild illness lasting a few weeks.
-For others it can be a serious, lifelong illness.
+For others it can develop into a serious, lifelong illness.

 What Is the Difference Between Acute and Chronic Hep B?